 Animal Crossing: Sweet Day is equally tense, with the Wii Remote players tasked with gathering sweets without being captured by marauding guards controlled by the GamePad.
 The more that an individual player gathers the slower they become, so it is important that players even the load.

 Within such a predominantly party orientated game, it seems confusing that half the attractions have been designed to be played alone.
-It is within these that the company has allowed cracks and imprecision to show in an otherwise well balanced title.
+It is within these that the company has allowed cracks and imprecision to show in an otherwise well-balanced title.

 Captain Falcon’s Twister Race tasks the player with using the GamePad’s gyro sensor to steer their way along a particularly twisty track.
-You utilise a top-down view to avoid hazards, racers, and direct yourself onto boost pads wherever possible.
+You utilise a top-down view to avoid hazards, racers and direct yourself onto boost pads wherever possible.
 What makes the experience problematic is that as you progress through the early checkpoints, you speed up to the point where everything becomes a struggle.
 Helplessly colliding with the sides of the track isn’t fun, as can be said for being unable to swerve around obstacles.

 Issues also hamper Takamaru’s Ninja Castle, in which you flick throwing stars at approaching ninjas.
 Whilst the concept is sound, the execution is flawed and proves an experience that will lead to much frustration once the novelty has worn off.

-Yoshi’s Fruit Cart and Octopus Dance provide more solid foundations, yet admittedly feel far too shallow to have any significant period of time invested within them.
+Yoshi’s Fruit Cart and Octopus Dance provide more solid foundations, yet admittedly feel far too shallow to have any significant period of time invested in them.
 The former requires players to draw a line that will allow them to gather all fruit on-screen and then make it to an end goal, with the catch being that you can only see precisely where they are by glancing up to the main TV screen.
 Meanwhile, Octopus Dance sees you tasked with copying dance moves in time to the music, using the GamePad’s dual sticks.
 There just isn’t sufficient implementation of the controller to allow this to feel anything more than a throwaway add-on.

 Balloon Trip Breeze provides a far more robust challenge, the player flicking their suspended Mii along a luscious canvas as they pop balloons to heighten their score, avoiding enemies along the way.
-Similarly, Donkey Kong’s Crash Course is surprisingly addictive, the player making full use of the GamePad as they tilt their way to the goal, operating all manner of platforms through use of the triggers, sticks and blowing into the microphone.
+Similarly, Donkey Kong’s Crash Course is surprisingly addictive, the player making full use of the GamePad as they tilt their way to the goal, operating all manner of platforms through the use of the triggers, sticks and blowing into the microphone.

 If playing with at least one other player, you can also hop aboard the Tour Train which navigates around the Nintendo Land Plaza.
-This allows you to participate within the competitive Attraction Tour mode, pitting players against each other in shorter individual challenges plucked from across the game’s attractions.
+This allows you to participate in the competitive Attraction Tour mode, pitting players against each other in shorter individual challenges plucked from across the game’s attractions.

 Whenever you finish an attraction, you gain currency known as Nintendo Land Coins.
 These are used to earn unlockable content made available through Prize Boxes, won by playing a Coin Game (based upon the popular Japanese arcade game Pachinko) that is accessible through the Central Tower.